unixorn/zsh-quickstart-kit/Readme.md

 The `.zshrc` included in this kit will automatically source any files it finds in `~/.zshrc.d`.

-This is to make it easy for you to add extra functions and aliases without having to maintain a separate fork of this repository, and also allows you to configure behavior of some of the plugins by setting environment variables.
+This is to make it easy for you to add extra functions and aliases without maintaining a separate fork of this repository.
+It also allows you to configure the behavior of some of the plugins by setting environment variables.

 The files will be sourced in alphanumeric order after loading all the plugins and I suggest you use a naming scheme of `001-onething`, `002-something-else` etc to ensure they're loaded in the order you expect.